saipriyabalu/tenancyconfig/prereq-genai-agents/prereq-genai-agents.md

 ## **Create a compartment** - optional

 1. Open the navigation menu  and select *Identity & Security*.
-Under *Identity*, select *Compartments*.
+Under *Identity*, select *Root Compartment*.
 A list of the compartments you have access to in the tenancy is displayed.

 2. Click *Create compartment* button.
 Enter the name, description and pick the parent compartment.
 Now select *Create compartment*.